 Pothole damage on city or town roads should be reported to the Department of Public Works or highway department of the community where it happened.
 Sample Notice of Claim Form:

 - Boston: If you incurred damages or injuries caused by roadway and sidewalk defects or potholes within city limits, seeking a reimbursement or were involved in a collision with a vehicle owned or leased by the city

 Reports of road hazards and other road conditions should be made to MassDOT Highway Division for state highway issues, or to a town/city’s Department of Public Works for city roadways and sidewalks.
 Example of a municipal Public Works page: Boston Department of Public Works.

 “Cause of action against governmental entity for physical injury or property damage caused by defective design or condition of street or highway,” Shepard's causes of action, 10 COA2d 397.

 Massachusetts tort law manual, 3rd ed., MCLE, looseleaf, chapter 19, section 19.2.4 Defects in public way cases.

-Motor vehicle law and practice, 5th ed.
-(Mass. practice v.12) West, 2021, chapter 13B Suits against the government--Defects in public ways.
+Motor vehicle law and practice: with forms, 5th ed.
+(Mass.
+Practice v.12) Thomson Reuters, 2021 with supplement.
+Chapter 13B Suits against the government--Defects in public ways.